funczone/docker_steamcmd/readme.md

 | `/your/config/path/:/server` | All of the server contents. |

 ## Notes
-- Nothing is stopping you from installing another piece of server software using this.
-Not sure how successful it'll be, haven't tried a lot of things.
+- This is made for srcds servers, but nothing is stopping you from installing another piece of server software using this.
+Not sure how successful that'll be, haven't tried a lot of things.
 - I (mechabubba) wrote this, so your mileage may vary.
 First dockerfile, too!
-  - insecure. lmao. dunno how docker handles secrets
+  - insecure. lmao. secret implementation not yet a feature

 ## License
 This is licensed under the Unlicense.